binnev/recipe-planner/README.md

 ```yaml
 - 1, kg, potatoes; chopped into cubes
 ```
-This will be separated from the ingredient field after the line is separated by commas, so it should play nice with the three types of ingredient specifier.
+This will be separated from the ingredient field after the line is separated by commas, so it should play nice with the existing ingredient syntax.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzk2OTE4NDczLDE1OTcxNzcwMDcsLTcxMj
+eyJoaXN0b3J5IjpbNjU0MzYyNDIzLDE1OTcxNzcwMDcsLTcxMj
 g0MDE3Nl19
 -->